cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <PanelListItem number="2">

 To offer maximum determinism, you are going to reuse unprotected keys.
-First you need to create them with `checkersd` separately, somewhere _unimportant_, like a temporary container:
+First you need to create them with `checkersd` separately, somewhere _unimportant_ like a temporary container:

 ```sh
 $ checkersd keys add alice --keyring-backend test